Seating Chart:

 Class conduct:

-You may tape the class only with my prior permission.
+You may record or stream the class only with my prior permission.

 Disability:

-If you believe that you have a disability that might affect your ability to comply with any of these ground rules, please contact the Office of Disability Services.
+If you believe that you have or might have a disability that might affect your ability to comply with any of these ground rules, or might require an accommodation in any other respect, please contact the Office of Student Accessibility and Inclusion; telephone: 305-284-9907; email disabilityservices@law.miami.edu).